The Univalence Principle: Structured 1-categories

 In fact this signature can be obtained from that of \cref{eg:anafunctors} in a straightforward way.
 First we modify the rank function of \cref{eg:anafunctors} so that the sorts $F_O$ and $F_A$ have rank 3 and 4 respectively.
 (We will show in \cref{cor:struc-norank} that this does not change the structures.)
 Now we take a third derivative of this signature; the input data for this consists precisely of the two categories $\C$ and $\D$, and the resulting derivative is precisely the signature described above.

 We can use the same method to obtain signatures for any kind of structure relative to some fixed ambient fragment of that structure.
+(To be precise, the fragment must be specified by a \emph{cosieve} in the diagram structure, \textit{qua} inverse exo-category, to enable a version of the above rank-reshuffling.)
 For instance, given a fixed category $\C$, there is a signature for ``presheaves on $\C$'' or ``monoidal structures on $\C$''. \end{example}

+\begin{remark} Note that, in contrast to ``algebraic'' approaches to categorical structure such as strict 2-monads, it is not possible to define a diagram signature for which the \emph{morphisms} of structures are \emph{strict}, \emph{lax}, or \emph{oplax} monoidal functors.
+The only morphisms we can represent in this way are those that preserve structure up to coherent isomorphism.

+However, it is perfectly possible to define a diagram theory whose models are pairs of monoidal categories with a lax (or oplax) monoidal functor between them, similar to our example of anafunctors (\cref{eg:anafunctors}).
+See also \cref{rmk:lax-functors}. \end{remark}